cse110-fall22-group12/cse110-fall22-group12/specs/pitch.md

 ## What problem are we trying to solve
+- Simplify all the redundant features that users encounter while using the applications online
+- No involved tutorial is required for the user to understand the functionality of the product
+- Provide a clean local product that enables users to manage their receipes without effort

 ## Statement of purpose
 The purpose of the project is to create a flexible personal record local application for people who enjoy cooking to create and manage their own receipes, so that the users could manage their receipes easily locally.